State Auto Insurance Review

 State Auto insurance ratings by customers are available on Yelp and via the Better Business Bureau.
 The BBB profile states that the company has been accredited with the Bureau since 1941, and has received an A+ in responding to customer complaints.

 The company has a score of 1.5 out of 5 stars over an average of 35 reviews.
 Though low, this number can be taken with a grain of salt, as most people rarely take the time to give feedback when their experience is positive.
+It seems most policyholders are finding dealing with adjusters gives quite a headache.

 State Auto Customer Reviews